rayokota/kgiraffe/README.md

 ## Getting Started

-To run KGiraffe, download a [release](https://github.com/rayokota/kgiraffe/releases), unpack it, and then modify `config/kgiraffe.properties` to point to an existing Kafka broker.
+To run kgiraffe, download a [release](https://github.com/rayokota/kgiraffe/releases), unpack it, and then modify `config/kgiraffe.properties` to point to an existing Kafka broker.
 Then run the following: